marijnh/Eloquent-JavaScript/19_paint.md

 {{index "color field", "input (HTML tag)"}}

 We also need to be able to change the color—so let's add a control for that.
-HTML `<input>` elements with a `type` attribute of `color` act as input fields for color.
-Such a field's value is always a color in `"#RRGGBB"` form (red, green, and blue components, two digits per color).
+An HTML `<input>` element with a `type` attribute of `color` gives us a form field that is specialized for selecting colors.
+Such a field's value is always a CSS color code in `"#RRGGBB"` format (red, green, and blue components, two digits per color).
 The browser will show a ((color picker)) interface when the user interacts with it.

 {{if book